 A portion of Haiti’s population is experiencing famine conditions for the first time since the Integrated Food Security Phase Classification (IPC) system was created in 2004.
 19,000 people in Cite Soleil are estimated to be at risk of starvation.
 Outside of Port-au-Prince, the situation is also dire.
-IPC estimated 4.7 people are facing severe food insecurity, with 1.8 million people at “urgent” levels.
+IPC estimated 4.7 million people are facing severe food insecurity, with 1.8 million people at “urgent” levels.

 The immediate trigger for famine conditions in Cite Soleil is the ongoing influence of armed groups, with gang warfare in Port-au-Prince neighborhoods, including Cite Soleil, going on for months now.
 However, if one compares maps over the last five years, there is a clear pattern of food insecurity worsening each year.